nagaraj-bahubali/Cross-Language-Clone-Detection/doc/README.md

 python setup.py develop
 ```

-There are two major steps to reproduce this project

-1. Data preparation
-2. Training the Code Clone Detection model

 Also download and unzip the necessary [dataset][15] and place it under [`data`][14] folder.<br/>
 Your project folder should look something like below.